codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 <img src="https://i.imgur.com/SZ8iKuu.jpg" width="500" />

 Refer to [this ListView guide](http://android.amberfog.com/?p=296) for another look at how this works to optimize the performance of your lists.
+Be sure to check out [this Udacity video on view recycling](https://www.youtube.com/watch?v=2lcoB5-PCCw) as well.

 ## Using a Basic ArrayAdapter